bmaher74/quant_at/data/README.md

 # INTRODUCTION

-[Stock and Future Data Retrival are being reworked.
-Please stay tuned]

-[Futures download is complete, stitching is in progress]

 This folder will contain a Python / MongoDB based database / downloader for financial data.
 It will do this from the open sources, be able to update itself incrementally.